Ananth-Prakash/atlas-help-pages/help-page.md

 ![Browse experiments table](assets/img/browse_exp_tab.png)

-Proteomics experiments can be listd by typing for keyword proteomics in the **search all columns** field.
+Proteomics experiments can be listed by typing the keyword proteomics in the **search all columns** field.

 ![Browse experiments table](assets/img/browse_proteomics_tab.png)